OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 ## To Do

+- [ ] Add icon to the upper-left sidebar.
 - [ ] Customize the [custom Google search](https://cse.google.com/cse?cx=001286843246981938841:_5jzoxwanvq) page or better integrate it with the site.

 **[Submit an issue or suggestion](https://github.com/Umbyology/OGL-SRD5/issues)**